 The upgrade procedure consists of the following basic steps:

-- Run the Upgrade: Perform the actual upgrade.
+- Perform the upgrade

-Step 1: Prepare for Upgrade
+Step 1: Prepare the system

 # yum update -y # reboot